h4wl/l5r/input/earth-spells.md

 - Duration: 10 minutes
 - Raises: Area of Effect (+50’ radius per Raise), Duration (+5 minutes per Raise), Special (+1 day of tracks per two Raises)

 This spell was originally developed by the Kitsune family of the Fox Clan, who used it to help track intruders in the lands of their modest clan.
 It has since spread to other families who find its properties useful, such as the Yogo and the Kuni.
-The spell causes the Earth spirits to reveal the tracks of any person who has walked upon them within the last three<br>
-days.
-The surface – whether it be stone, earth, or wood – literally pushes up in the shape of the tracks, creating a clear and easily-followed path.<br>
+The spell causes the Earth spirits to reveal the tracks of any person who has walked upon them within the last three days.
+The surface – whether it be stone, earth, or wood – literally pushes up in the shape of the tracks, creating a clear and easily-followed path.

 (Note that, unlike revelatory Air spells such as By the Light of the Moon, this spell does not merely reveal actively concealed tracks but also normal unconcealed tracks that are too faint or old to normally be seen.
 For example, By the Light of the Moon would not reveal the barefoot tracks of a servant who walked across the floor of a dojo, but Whispers of the Land will do so.)

-## <span>Mastery Level 3</span>
+## Mastery Level 3

 ### Bonds of Ningen-Do [CR]
 - Ring/Mastery: Earth 3 (Wards)